manjususan11/TT_AmiGO/README.md

 #### Things to note before running a test

-* For the demo purpose test can be run only locally
+* For the demo purpose, test can be run only locally
 * Tests can be run at service level using the runner file for each specific service(either parallel or sequential)
 * Tests can be run at tag level based on your requirements, for example sanity, functional,negative test etc.
 * All the tests can be run using the common runner file